dernewt/TrainGame/README.md

 # Introduction
 I've always liked board games, especially figuring out how to play them optimally.
-This is a implementation of the rules of one such board game so that I can play with strategies.
-It's not intended to replace the game itself or facilitate playing it.
+This is an bare implementation of one such board game so that I can play with strategies.
+It isn't a playable implementation of the game.

 # Getting Started
 This is intended to have the source edited and be ran within VS. Right now it's unclear the what the exact best form for it should be but it has a console app that serves as the starting point.
 From there you'll probably want to implement your own Player and see how it fares.